 6. Sexual compatibility

 “Sex definitely deepens a bond and brings people closer.
-Relationships that lack sex or affection, in the long run, can have negative effects on the dynamic as it reduces the overall satisfaction.
+Relationships that lack sex or affection, in the long run, can have negative effects on the dynamic as it reduces the overall satisfaction of being a couple.
 Such bonds are at risk of breaking up if one partner starts to feel rejected,” says Gopa.

 Of course, if yours is a platonic or an asexual relationship, this doesn’t apply to you.
 For the affiliations that do feature sex, however, it invariably becomes an important aspect of it.